bbrewer/buddybrewer.com/about.markdown

 description: I help companies measure, diagnose, and solve web performance issues.
 ---

-# About Me
+<div style="margin-top: 50px;"></div>

-I'm a co-founder of [Log Normal](http://www.lognormal.com), a company that shows you how long real people are waiting for your site to load.
-My personal mission is to help people make their web sites faster and reduce the amount of time people spend waiting for things on the web.
+Buddy Brewer is the Co-Founder and CEO of LogNormal, a company that helps people measure, diagnose, and solve web performance issues.
+Prior to Log Normal Buddy spent ten years in the web performance monitoring industry building monitoring tools and helping some of the largest web sites in the world solve emerging performance challenges.

-You can also find me on [Facebook](https://www.facebook.com/buddybrewer), [Twitter](https://twitter.com/bbrewer), and [LinkedIn](http://www.linkedin.com/in/bbrewer).
+You can also find Buddy on [Facebook](https://www.facebook.com/buddybrewer), [Twitter](https://twitter.com/bbrewer), and [LinkedIn](http://www.linkedin.com/in/bbrewer).